welovemedia/ffmate-docs/docs/watchfolder.md

 - **`growthChecks`** – The number of checks FFmate performs to ensure a file is fully copied before processing.
 - **`preset`** – The ID of a predefined transcoding **preset** that will be applied to detected files.
 - **`path`** – The **absolute path** of the directory to monitor.
+- **`suspended`** – A boolean flag that pauses watchfolder scanning.
+When set to `true`, FFmate temporarily stops detecting and processing files in the folder.
 - **`filter`** – Rules for file selection:
   - **`include`** – Only process files with these extensions (e.g., `mp4`, `mov`).
   - **`exclude`** – Ignore files with these extensions (e.g., `tmp`, `log`).